mosip/documentation/docs/README.md

 Inji provides a practical, reliable, and cost-efficient solution for consolidating various forms of identification and credentialling.
 It seamlessly integrates with MOSIP and can easily adapt to other ID systems through a dedicated integration process.

-In Summary, Inji offers a digital credential stack for Create, Issue, Manage, Share, Verify and Consume Credentials.
+In summary, Inji offers a digital credential stack for create, issue, manage, share, verify, and consume credentials.
 The key components include:

 * **Inji Mobile Wallet**: Secure, trustworthy, and dependable mobile Verifiable Credentials wallet